‘Teen Mom 2’: The Real Reason Briana DeJesus Joined The Cast For Season 8

 As many Teen Mom fans who have followed Briana DeJesus during and after her run on Teen Mom 3 know, the young mother has a lot of drama going on in her life.
 Briana seemingly has all the drama that the reality TV show fans could hope to see.
 DeJesus struggles in her relationships with her mother and sister, Brittany, she has a bad boy baby daddy in Devon Austin, who has been arrested for drugs, burglary, and shoplifting, and she’s even pregnant with her second child.
 Briana seems to be taking a page of out Kailyn Lowry‘s book and has refused to reveal the identity of her new baby daddy.

-After Teen Mom 3 got cancelled after only one season, Briana DeJesus appeared on VH1’s Family Therapy with her sister Brittany DeJesus.
+After Teen Mom 3 got canceled after only one season, Briana DeJesus appeared on VH1’s Family Therapy with her sister Brittany DeJesus.
 The 22-year-old revealed her struggles as a young single mother as well as the strain her relationship with her family.
 During the time on the show, Briana also learned that her sister Brittany does not have the same father as she does, despite being told differently their entire lives.
 It was revealed that Brittany’s father had died when she was a baby, which shocked and disappointed Britany and Briana.

-In addition to Briana DeJesus drama during the next sseason of Teen Mom 2, there should be a lot going on for the other girls as well.
+In addition to Briana DeJesus drama during the next season of Teen Mom 2, there should be a lot going on for the other girls as well.
 Jenelle Evans is still fighting her mother, Barbara Evans, for custody of her oldest son.
 She’s also recently given birth to her first daughter, Ensley, and built her dream house with fiance David Eason.
 Meanwhile, Chelsea Houska and her husband Cole DeBoer have welcomed their first child together, a boy named Watson Cole DeBoer.
-Chelsea’s ex-boyfriend Adam Lind also recently failed a court ordered drug test when he tested positive for meth.
+Chelsea’s ex-boyfriend Adam Lind also recently failed a court-ordered drug test when he tested positive for meth.

 However, Kailyn Lowry will seemingly be the most talked about of the women Teen Mom 2 this season.
 Lowry, who only recently divorced her husband, Javi Marroquin, is currently pregnant with her third child, and will not reveal the identity of the father.
 Judging from Kailyn’s recently social media posts, it seems that she’ll be going it alone this time around as the father may not be involved in raising the baby.
-In addition, Lowry will also continue to learn to co-parent with her other two baby daddy’s Jo Rivera and Javi Marroquin.
+Also, Lowry will also continue to learn to co-parent with her other two baby daddies, Jo Rivera and Javi Marroquin.

 What are your thoughts on Briana DeJesus joining the cast of Teen Mom 2?